 - 70. In a boarding school, staff care for children 24 hours a day, and the number of contexts in which adults might legitimately engage with pupils on a less formal basis is higher than a day school.
 For these and other reasons Charterhouse has clear expectations about the manner in which staff should conduct themselves around children.
-Detailed guidance on these expectations is given in the School's Professional Conduct Policy, which is available on the Intranet or from any manager.
+Detailed guidance on these expectations is given in the School's 'Professional Conduct Policy', which is available on the Intranet (under 'Safeguarding and Child Protection' on the homepage) or from any manager.
 All staff read a copy when they join the School, and the policy is regularly reviewed and re-circulated. - 71.
 Members of staff need to be aware that, under the Sexual Offences Act 2003, it is an "abuse of a position of trust", and thus a criminal offence, for someone working in a school to 'groom' or engage in sexual activity with a pupil aged under 18.
 The consent of the pupil (or the agreement of their parents) is irrelevant.
 Staff should also note that, under the Serious Crime Act 2015, it is an offence for an adult to communicate with a child under 16 if the communication is sexual or intended to elicit a sexual response.
-As is made clear in the Professional Conduct Policy, a relationship between a member of staff and a pupil aged over 18, or a recent former pupil, is likely to be judged inappropriate by the School, and will lead to an assessment of that member of staff's suitability for work in an educational context. - 72.
+As is made clear in the 'Professional Conduct Policy', a relationship between a member of staff and a pupil aged over 18, or a recent former pupil, is likely to be judged inappropriate by the School, and will lead to an assessment of that member of staff's suitability for work in an educational context. - 72.
 There is a difference between 'allegations' about the behaviour of staff in schools, and 'concerns' about their conduct.
 Charterhouse follows the guidance provided by Surrey Council (in their training course 'Managing Allegations Against Staff and Volunteers') on distinguishing between allegations and concerns.
-Under the SSCP definition (in part 3.2.2 of their Procedures Manual: see paragraph 7), as supplemented by paragraph 211 and p.116 of Keeping Children Safe in Education 2020, an allegation is said to exist if it is suspected or alleged that any member of staff (including volunteers) has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against, or related to, a child; or - behaved towards a child in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates he or she may not be suitable to work with children.
+Under the Children's Safeguarding Partnership's definition (in part 3.2.1 of their Procedures Manual: see paragraph 7 above), an allegation is said to exist if it is suspected or alleged that any member of staff (including volunteers) has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against, or related to, a child; or - behaved towards a child in a way that indicates he or she may pose a risk of harm to children.

-However, issues raised about the conduct of colleagues may relate to minor indiscretions or questionable professional practices and can be termed 'concerns', in the sense that they warrant a constructive response, but fall short of this statutory definition of an 'allegation'.
+However, issues raised about the conduct of colleagues mostly relate to minor indiscretions or questionable professional practices and can be termed 'concerns', in the sense that they warrant a constructive response, but fall short of this statutory definition of an 'allegation'.

 73. All staff working at Charterhouse are trained to raise both allegations and concerns, however apparently minor, and not to ignore them, cover them up or delay reporting them.
-We try to teach all pupils the same thing, and we would ask all parents and others reading this policy to do likewise.
-It is made clear to staff that, where the welfare of children is concerned, it is not their job to investigate, or address matters personally, or make judgements about the character of colleagues, or decide what ought and ought not to matter in a school: it is their job to share allegations and concerns appropriately.
+We try to teach all pupils the same thing, and we would ask all parents and other people reading this policy to do likewise.
+It is made clear to our staff that, where the welfare of children is concerned, it is not their job to investigate, or to address matters personally, or to make judgements about the character of colleagues, or to decide what ought and ought not to matter in a school: it is their job to share allegations and concerns appropriately.